 In a story by Ben Orcutt, a Chesterfield Virginia crime of animal cruelty was reported in the 12-3-2014 edition of the Chesterfield Observer.

-A Chesterfield County woman, Meda A. Williams, 34, is free on personal recognizance while awaiting trial.
+A Chesterfield County woman, Meda A. Williams, 34, is free on personal recognizance while awaiting trial for animal cruelty.
 As of this writing, the next court date is an adjudicatory hearing on December 11, 2014 in Chesterfield’s General District Court.
 The warrants stated Ms. Williams “deprived an animal of necessary food, drink, shelter or emergency veterinary treatment, or cause such deprivation.”

 In early November of 2014, a neighbor noticed a metal crate containing two puppies, one of which was dead, in the back yard Ms. Williams, which is located in the Chestnut Hills subdivision off of courthouse road.
 The neighbor called animal control, who apparently called the police.
 The animals, one dead puppy, one adult dog, and another puppy, were removed from the property.
 The charges were filed on November 3, 2014.
 Quoting from the article,